Angel (Thomas Halloway): Publication history

 In Superhero Comics of the Golden Age, Mike Benton writes: "The Angel, like some of the other features that Gustavson drew and wrote, owed a heavy debt to the pulp magazine heroes and detectives.
 Like the Shadow and the Spider, the Angel had few compunctions about operating outside the law and using severe measures -- especially if it meant scaring the hell out of criminals."

-Decades later the character was briefly revived when a simulacrum of the Angel was temporarily created from the mind of Rick Jones, along with those of the Blazing Skull, the Fin, the Patriot, and the Golden Age Vision.
-These Golden Age revivals were summoned to aid the superhero team the Avengers during the Kree-Skrull War, in The Avengers #97 (March 1972).
+In the Kree–Skrull War story arc (1972), Rick Jones summons Angel, the Blazing Skull, the Fin, the Patriot, and the Vision via the Destiny Force to battle the Skrulls.

 The Angel is one of the central characters of the eight-issue miniseries The Marvels Project (Aug.
 2009-May 2010), by writer Ed Brubaker and penciler Steve Epting.

 Fictional character biography

 A costumed detective with no superpowers, the Angel is among the few such heroes to wear no mask, and in his Golden Age appearances makes no effort to conceal his identity as independently wealthy Thomas Halloway, a former surgeon.
 Thomas' mother died in childbirth - consequently he was brought up in the prison where his father was a warden.
 There he was instructed by a number of experts, as well as a number of the inmates, which gave him a unique insight into the underworld.
 He earned his moniker when he saved one of these inmates from the chair.
 Though he wore a costume like a superhero, he wore no mask to conceal his identity.
 He later acquires the Cape of Mercury, which allows him to fly, but he has used this ability only occasionally, as on his campaign against the foreign spy Cat's Paw.